pivotal/docs-tap/install-components.md

 ## <a id='install-learning-center'></a> Install Learning Center for Tanzu Application Platform

 To install Tanzu Learning Center, see the following sections.
->**Note:** If you have any issue updating values or deploying Learning Center, please see the [Learning Center - Known Issues](learning-center/known-issues/about.md) for recovery steps.

 For general information about Learning Center, see [Learning Center](learning-center/about.md).